Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Introduction

 A one-way puzzle~\cite{KT24} is a simple, cryptographically useful primitive with classical outputs -- analogous to a randomized variant of a one-way function.
 It consists of a quantum polynomial time algorithm $\mathsf{Samp}$ and a Boolean function $\mathsf{Ver}$. $\mathsf{Samp}$ outputs a pair of classical strings -- a puzzle and key $(s,k)$ -- satisfying $\Ver(s,k) = 1$.
 The security guarantee is that given a ``puzzle'' $s$, it is (quantum) computationally infeasible to find a key $k$ such that $\Ver(s,k) = 1$, except with negligible probability.

-The connection with quantum advantage yields multiple concrete instantiations of one-way puzzles and quantum commitments (and therefore also secure computation) without one-way functions, based on well-studied mathematical problems that are conjectured to be $\mathsf{P}^{\#\mathsf{P}}$-hard.
+Through a connection with quantum advantage, our first result yields multiple unrelativized instantiations of one-way puzzles and quantum commitments (and therefore also secure computation) without one-way functions, based on well-studied mathematical problems that are conjectured to be $\mathsf{P}^{\#\mathsf{P}}$-hard.
 We discuss these in the following subsection, where we begin by briefly describing what we mean by quantum advantage.